 The only drawback to staying in this neighbourhood is the distance from Old Town.
 On foot, it would take about 30 minutes to reach the historic centre of the city.
 Luckily, the neighbourhood also contains several bus stops on the main line that runs into Old Town.

-Where to stay: The best hotels in Znjan
+Recommended hotels in Znjan

 The hotels in Znjan provide reasonable prices and a range of options.
 Some of the hotels are near the beach while others place you closer to the shopping districts.
 You may even get a free shuttle to Old Town from the hotel.

 - Radisson Blu Resort & Spa: With balcony views of the sea and neighbouring islands, this hotel has a few features not offered by the other options.
 It’s a luxury resort with pools, restaurants, and bars.
 You’ll get to stay in comfort near the beach and within travelling distance of Old Town and the malls of Znjan.

 - Hotel Ora: Located on the western edge of Znjan and the main road going to Old Town, this hotel makes it a little easier to get to the historic centre.
 It’s also short walk down to the beach or to a couple of the nearby shopping malls.

 - Hotel Fanat: This hotel is the furthest from Old Town and one of the most affordable options for staying in Split.
 The accommodations are comfortable and some of the rooms provide views of the sea.
 It’s also right by the beach, allowing you to see how busy the waters are before venturing down to stake a claim on some sand.